EQEmu/eqemu-docs-v2/docs/categories/installation/install-peq-database-editor.md

 sudo systemctl start apache2.service
 ```

-{% hint style="info" %}
+!!! info
       You can point your browser to the ip address to make sure webserver is working at this point.
-{% endhint %}

 Install PHP